 Non medical treatment options

-• Wash hands well after nappy changes (BFN, 2020) Washing hands for at least 15 seconds helps to prevent fungal cross-infection.
-Ensure any family members with a fungal infection get this treated.34
+- Wash hands well after nappy changes (Wilson-Clay and Hoover.
+2022. p67).
+Ensure any family members with a fungal infection get this treated.(Wilson-Clay and Hoover.
+2022. p67)

-• Eat healthily.
+- Eat healthily.
 Avoid sugary food and drinks, grains (including wheat products such as bread, cake, biscuits and cereals) artificial sweeteners, caffeine, alcohol, processed foods and dairy products.
-Antifungal foods to boost your immune system include garlic, cinnamon, vegetables and leafy greens.35
+There are lots of suggestions for antifungal foods to boost your immune system online.

-• Probiotic bacteria such as Lactobacillus acidophilus may help reestablish a normal flora 36 so that mother will be resistant to infection however more research is needed.
-Some brands of natural yoghurt contain probiotics (Winder, 2022) and Wambach and Spencer discuss taking acidophilus daily (found at health food stores) and for two weeks beyond the disappearance of symptoms (Wambach and Spencer, 2021).
+- Probiotic bacteria such as Lactobacillus acidophilus may help reestablish a normal flora 32 so that mother will be resistant to infection.
+Some brands of natural yoghurt contain probiotics and Wambach and Spencer discuss taking acidophilus daily (found at health food stores) and for two weeks beyond the disappearance of symptoms (Wambach and Spencer, 2021).
 See Mastitis Symptoms and Treatment for more information on probiotics.

-• Virgin coconut oil.
-A natural treatment that has worked for some mothers is topical virgin coconut oil on the nipples (Winder, 2022).
-Virgin coconut oil has antibacterial, antifungal, anti-inflammatory and analgesic properties.373839
+- Virgin coconut oil.
+A natural treatment that has helped some mothers is topical virgin coconut oil on the nipples.
+Virgin coconut oil has antibacterial, antifungal, anti-inflammatory and pain relieving properties.3334353637

-• Soaking or bathing in diluted solutions of baking soda or vinegar are said to be traditional cures for mild topical fungal infections.40
+- Soaking or bathing in diluted solutions of baking soda or vinegar are said to be traditional cures for mild topical fungal infections (Wilson-Clay and Hoover.
+2022. p66).

 Persistent thrush